 Alison, James.
 Broken Hearts and New Creations: Intimations of a Great Reversal.
 New York: Continuum, 2010.
 Paper, 292 pages.
+The fourth of Alison’s collections of essays based on presentations, the topics include: “Girard and the Bible,” “Wrath and the Gay Question,” “Is It Ethical to Be Catholic?”, the Parable of the Prodigal Son, and much more.
 As the jacket notes describe, “Unforgettable and moving, these remarkable essays show James Alison at his irrepressible best.”

 Alison, James.
 Faith Beyond Resentment: Fragments Catholic and Gay.
 New York: Crossroad, 2001.
 Paper, 239 pages.
 As the jacket notes describe, “This is not a book of gay theology but, much more daringly, of catholic theology from a gay perspective.”
 Stanley Hauerwas says, ‘Like all James Alison books, Faith Beyond Resentment is frighteningly profound….
 Alison’s readings train us to undertake the slow and painful work of living free of resentment.
 So taught we discover how debates about “homosexuality” can be repositioned from the stance of “us” versus “them” to “us” versus “us.”
 So positioned we may even learn to accept the salvation that is ours in Christ.’
 Rowan Williams, Archbishop of Canterbury, comments on this book: “The very best theological books leave you with a feeling that perhaps it’s time you became a Christian.
 This is emphatically such a book.”